On the Normal Sheaf of Gorenstein Curves: The normal sheaf of a tetragonal curve

-Hence $\deg(\mathcal{N}_{C/\mathbb{P}^{g-1}})=2(g-1)(g+1)$ and $\mu(\mathcal{N}_{C/\mathbb{P}^{g-1}})=2(g-1)(g+1)/(g-2)$, and then finishing the proof. \end{proof}
+Hence, $\deg(\mathcal{N}_{C/\mathbb{P}^{g-1}})=2(g-1)(g+1)$ and $\mu(\mathcal{N}_{C/\mathbb{P}^{g-1}})=2(g-1)(g+1)/(g-2)$, and then finishing the proof. \end{proof}

 We now move our attention to provide sufficient conditions to assure that the $3$-fold scroll of a tetragonal Gorenstein curve of genus $6$ is smooth.
-Its is known that the ideal of any nonhyperelliptic canonical Gorenstein curve is generated by quadratic forms, with the exception of a quintic plane curve of genus $6$, c.f. \cite[Section 3]{CF18}.
-Hence the divisors $Y_i\in\mathrm{Div}(S)$ in the Theorem \ref{intscroll} are also given by quadratic forms on $S$, say where we pickup suitable sections $\sigma_i \in H^0(S, \mathcal{O}_S(H-e_jR))$ corresponding to the rational normal curves, and each $P_{ijk}$ is a homogeneous polinomial in $\k[s,t]$ of degree $e_j+e_k-b_i$. \begin{lema} Let $C$ be a tetragonal Gorenstein curve canonically embedded in $\mathbb{P}^{g-1}$.
-If $S:=S(e_1,e_2,e_3)$ is the $3$-fold scroll where $C$ is a complete intersection of the quadratic forms $Y_1$ and $Y_2$ as above, then \begin{enumerate}[label=\textbf{(\alph*)}] \item $b_1\leq 2e_2$ and $b_2\leq 2e_3$; \item $e_3=b_2=0 \Longleftrightarrow C$ has a $\mathfrak{g}^1_2$; \item $e_3=0$ and $b_2=-1\Longrightarrow C$ has a $\mathfrak{g}^2_5$. \end{enumerate} \end{lema} \begin{proof} The item \ref{itema1} was proved by Brawner in \cite[Proposition 3.1]{Bra97} justing using Riemann--Roch theorem and the irreducibility of $C$, so it works if $C$ is singular as well.
-The item \ref{itema2} was also provide by Brawner, \cite[Proposition 3.2]{Bra97}, provided that $C$ is smooth.
+It is known that the ideal of any nonhyperelliptic canonical Gorenstein curve is generated by quadratic forms, with the exception of a quintic plane curve of genus $6$, c.f. \cite[Section 3]{CF18}.
+Hence, the divisors $Y_i\in\mathrm{Div}(S)$ in the Theorem \ref{intscroll} are also given by quadratic forms on $S$, say where we pickup suitable sections $\sigma_i \in H^0(S, \mathcal{O}_S(H-e_jR))$ corresponding to the rational normal curves, and each $P_{ijk}$ is a homogeneous polynomial in $\k[s,t]$ of degree $e_j+e_k-b_i$. \begin{lema} Let $C$ be a tetragonal Gorenstein curve canonically embedded in $\mathbb{P}^{g-1}$.
+If $S:=S(e_1,e_2,e_3)$ is the $3$-fold scroll where $C$ is a complete intersection of the quadratic forms $Y_1$ and $Y_2$ as above, then \begin{enumerate}[label=\textbf{(\alph*)}] \item $b_1\leq 2e_2$ and $b_2\leq 2e_3$; \item $e_3=b_2=0$ if, and only if, $C$ is bi-elliptic; \item If $e_3=0$ and $b_2=-1$, then $C$ has a $\mathfrak{g}^2_5$. \end{enumerate} \end{lema} \begin{proof}

+Item \ref{itema1} was proved by Brawner in \cite[Proposition 3.1]{Bra97} just applying Riemann--Roch theorem and the irreducibility of $C$, so it works if $C$ is singular as well.
+Item \ref{itema2} was also provide by Brawner, \cite[Proposition 3.2]{Bra97}, provided that $C$ is smooth.
 Here we just have to make minor adjusts to reach the Gorenstein case.

 Assuming that $e_3=0$, $S$ is a cone over a scroll of dimension $2$, and from $b_2=0$, the intersection of $Y_1$ with a ruling is a conic.
-Hence the linear system $\mathfrak{g}^1_4$ is given by composition of two double covers $C\rightarrow E\rightarrow \mathbb{P}^1$ and $Y_1$ is a birational ruled surface over $E$ with a rational curve $\tilde{E}$ of double points.
+Hence, the linear system $\mathfrak{g}^1_4$ is given by composition of two double covers $C\rightarrow E\rightarrow \mathbb{P}^1$ and $Y_1$ is a birational ruled surface over $E$ with a rational curve $\tilde{E}$ of double points.
 Thus, intersecting $\tilde{E}$ with $Y_2$ we have that